the-road-to-learn-react/the-road-to-react/manuscript/react-modern/setup.md

 ## Setting up a React Project

 In the Road to React, we'll use [Vite](https://bit.ly/3BsG1TH) to set up our React application.
-Vite, a french word which translates to "quick", is a modern build tool for status quo web frameworks (e.g. React) which comes with sensible defaults (read: configuration) while staying highly extensible for specific use cases (e.g. SVG support, Lint support, TypeScript) later on.
+Vite, a french word which translates to "quick", is a modern build tool for status quo web frameworks (e.g. React) which comes with sensible defaults (read: configuration) while staying highly extensible for specific use cases (e.g. SVGs, Linting, TypeScript).
 The essential core of Vite is a **development server**, which allows you to start your React application on your local machine (read: development environment), and a bundler, which outputs highly optimized files for a production-ready deployment (read: production environment).
 What matters for a React beginner here: getting started with React by just learning React while not getting distracted by any tooling around it.
 Therefore Vite is the perfect partner for learning React.

 There are two ways to create your project with Vite.
 First, choosing an [online template](https://bit.ly/3RPAZWz), either React (recommended for this book) or React TypeScript (advanced, which means you implement the types for TypeScript yourself) for working on your project online without a local setup.
-Second, which is the way I would recommend, is creating a React project with Vite on your local machine for working on it in your local IDE/editor (e.g. VSCode).
+Second, which is the way I would recommend, is creating a React project with Vite on your local machine for working on it in your local IDE (e.g. VSCode).

 Since the online template works out of the box, we will focus on the setup for your local machine in this section (recommended).
 In a previous section, you have installed Node and npm.
-The latter enables you to install third-party dependencies (read: libraries/frameworks/etc.) from the command line.
+The latter enables you to install third-party dependencies (read: libraries, frameworks, etc.) from the command line.
 So open up your command line tool and move to a folder where you want to create your React project.
 As a crash course for navigating on the command line:

-* use `pwd` (Windows: `cd`) to display the current folder
+* use `pwd` (on Windows: `cd`) to display the current folder
-* use `ls` (Windows: `dir`) to display all folders and files in the current folder
+* use `ls` (on Windows: `dir`) to display all folders and files in the current folder
 * use `mkdir <folder_name>` to create a folder
 * use `cd <folder_name>` to move into a folder
 * use `cd ..` to move outside of a folder